danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

 set.seed(2022)
 ```

-# One-Sample T-test
+## One-Sample T-test

 Let's start simple with the One-Sample T-test.
 This test can be used to test how the mean value of your sample measure differs from a reference number.
-Throughout this page, I'll throw around a bunch of formulas, which, depending on your background, can either be informative or confusing.
+Throughout this post, I'll throw around a bunch of formulas, which, depending on your background, can either be informative or confusing.
 The formula for a One-Sample T-test is:

+{{< sidenote >}}
+The $\overline{x}$ is commonly called "x-bar" in conversation
+{{< /sidenote >}}

 $$
 t = \frac{\overline{x} - \mu}{\frac{\sigma}{\sqrt{n}}} = \frac{sample~mean - population~mean}{\frac{standard~deviation}{\sqrt{sample~size}}}
 $$

-What this says is that the effect size (*t*) is equal to the sample mean minus the population mean (or reference number) and you divide it by the standard deviation of the sample divided by the square root of the sample size.
-This formula will output the *t*-value that you would usually report when doing a T-test.
+What this says is that the effect size ($t$) is equal to the sample mean minus the population mean (or reference number) and you divide it by the standard deviation of the sample divided by the square root of the sample size.
+This formula will output the $t$-value that you would usually report when doing a T-test.
 The formula requires the standard deviation (*σ*) of the sample values, which is:

 $$
 \sigma = \sqrt{\frac{\sum\limits\_{i=1}^n{(x\_{i} - \overline{x})^2}}{n - 1}}
 $$

 In this formula, you'd subtract the average across the sample values from each individual value, square it, and sum all these resulting values.
 This sum you would then divide by the size of the sample minus one (or the degrees of freedom), and take the square root of the whole thing.
 This will give the standard deviation (*σ*).
 Alright, let's now consider a study where we collected blood samples from a number of patients and measured for instance sodium levels in the blood.
 We don't have a control group for this study, but we know from medical textbooks that the reference value for sodium in healthy individuals for the age and sex distribution in our sample is for instance 2.5 mmol/L. Then we measure the sodium levels for 30 patients, we can simulate some fake measurements by generating a random sequence of values with a mean of 3 and a standard deviation of 1.2.

+{{< sidenote >}}
+I cannot condone generating data for your study using `rnorm()` but this is just for illustrative purposes
+{{< /sidenote >}}

 ``` r
 ref_concentration <- 2.5